mlr/mlr.github.com/resume.md

 * Onboard and mentor engineers through pairing and workshops
 * Improve security and access control of internal systems and tools
 * Lead automation efforts to reduce repetition and team toil

-### Lead Developer, Technical Officer - KABI, LLC.
-#### October 2015 &ndash; April 2022; Part-time

-* Responsible for technical design and development of patented SaaS products for the automotive industry
-* Manage infrastructure for mission critical SaaS products used by auto dealerships nationwide
-* Help coordinate development of intersecting technical projects driven by a small team of engineers
-* Contribute to the overall product direction balancing customer feedback and business goals

 ### Software Engineer - CrowdCompass by Cvent
 #### January 2015 &ndash; February 2017